 Right-click the Appliance and click on Settings.
 Rename the appliance if you want to.
 Head to the System tab next and adjust the Memory if needed.
 Assign at least 2GB of RAM to run Parrot Security OS smoothly.

-Next, open up the Processor tab and assign at least 2 cores to Parrot OS for a good performance.
+Next, open up the Processor tab and assign at least 2 cores to Parrot OS for good performance.
 It will run with 1 core but the performance will take a hit.

 Optionally, navigate to the Network tab and change the Network Adapter from NAT to Bridged.
 If you don't know what that means, don't worry.
 Just leave it on NAT.